juntaizheng/mlflow-examples/README.md

 * `test-percent`: percentage of the input data that is held as the testing set; ranges from `0.0-1.0`; default `.3`
 * `label-col`: name of label column in dataset; `string` input
 * `feat-cols`: names of columns in dataset to be used as features; input is one `string` with names delimited by commas
     * This argument is optional.
-If no argument is provided, it is assumed that all columns but the label are feature columns.
+If no argument is provided, it is assumed that all columns but the label column are feature columns.

 This app currently assumes that the input data is all numerical.